maccceo/recruitment-backend-track/TRACK.md

    docker-compose up --build
    ```

-3. Run migrations (e.g. with Laravel it would be something like):
+3. Run migrations (e.g., with Laravel it would be something like):
    ```
    docker-compose exec php php artisan migrate
    ```

 4. Use the Postman collection to test the APIs.